 To help you decide, we provide each of our customers with a free, no-obligation foundation repair quote, in writing, before you spend a dime with us.
 Each quote includes an on-site inspection, a personal consultation, and a detailed proposal on how we can work to fix your problem.

-We proudly serve Poughkeepsie, New Windsor, Middletown, nearby areas such as Spring Valley, Monroe, Kingston, Wappingers Falls, Monsey, New City, Nanuet, and the surrounding areas of NY.
+We proudly serve Newburgh, Middletown, Poughkeepsie, nearby areas such as Spring Valley, Monroe, Kingston, Wappingers Falls, Monsey, New City, Nanuet, and the surrounding areas of NY.

 Water passes through sandy soils rather than being absorbed.
 This fact makes sandy soils very stable.
 Instead of expanding as they absorb moisture and contracting as they dry out, sandy soils maintain a fairly consistent volume and density.